-Self-Care During COVID & Beyond
+Self-Care During Winter & Beyond

 By Dr Miranda Phaedonos, Osteopath & Yoga Therapist

-Undoubtedly, living through a pandemic will leave feelings of dis-ease and perhaps emotional distress.
+Every year the shock of heading into winter may leave feelings of dis-ease and perhaps emotional distress.
 This is precisely why it is important to respect your needs of self-care on a daily basis (no, I don’t mean getting your nails done, having a daily bubble bath, online shopping, or even mindfulness – these are all secondary at a time like this).
 Sometimes getting out of bed can be hard enough.
 Let alone drawing a bath, cooking dinner and making sure you’re doing that 5-star rated workout.

 So, what’s the self-care I’m talking about?
 Self-care is ensuring that your basic human-needs are met on a daily basis.
 With your usual routine out the window, a new one might require a check list.